Marfa guided visits are available Tuesday to Sunday.

 Use your smartphone to learn about Judd Foundation before your visit via our digital guide on the Bloomberg Connects app.
 Download for free on the App Store or Google Play.

 Please note Marfa is closed Martin Luther King Day, Presidents’ Day, Memorial Day, Juneteenth, Independence Day, Labor Day weekend, Indigenous Peoples’ Day, Thanksgiving Day, Christmas Day, and New Year’s Day.
-Judd Foundation is closed in Marfa and New York the last two weeks of August.
+Judd Foundation is closed in Marfa and New York the first two weeks of August.

 Visitors must be accompanied by a guide at all times.
 Please help us preserve Judd’s spaces and collection by not touching the works or objects.